 Provides an open environment for intergenerational and cross-cultural learning, innovation and creative expression.

 For those wanting to learn more about makerspaces in general, here’s a fantastic recent radio interview featuring Kelley Roy from Portland’s premier makerspace, Art Design Portland (ADX).
 Kelley is a consultant for Talent Maker City.
 For additional resources about the maker movement, please see our last FAQ here.

 Lots!
+And we’re acquiring more every day.
 Someday in the not-too-distant future we’ll have a wide variety of tools from hand planes to lasers cutters, sewing machines to 3D printers.
-If you’ve got any special requests or ideas, email us!
+If you’ve got any special requests, donations, or ideas, email us!
 We can’t guarantee everything for everyone, but we’ll do our best.

 What are TMC’s Mission and Vision?